3ll3d00d/madmeasurer/readme.md

                             a main title
       -s, --silent          Print the main title name only (NB: only make sense when searching for one title)
+      --use-lav             Finds the main title using the same algorithm as LAVSplitter (longest duration)

 ## Running Locally